If you haven't already, first go and download an installer for the version of Visual Studio you are working with.

 Hot Spot marker: Line is covered by tests but executes slowly

-In Visual Studio 2010/2012, the markers will fade out when they are indicating coverage for tests that haven't been run against the latest version of your source code.
+In Visual Studio 2010 and above, the markers will fade out when they are indicating coverage for tests that haven't been run against the latest version of your source code.
 In Visual Studio 2008, this is shown by the markers shrinking in size.

 Where exception stack traces are available for your tests, these will be projected over the markers as a series of red Xs showing where the exceptions were raised.